Back to Tax Calculator

 What's a Traditional IRA?

-Think of it as the IRS saying, "Hey, we'll give you a break today if you promise not to touch that money until retirement."
 Your investments grow tax-free in the meantime, and you only pay taxes when you withdraw in retirement—hopefully at a lower rate than you're paying now.

-💰 Today: Tax Deduction
+Today: Tax Deduction

 You contribute $7,000 this year?
 That might lower your taxable income by $7,000.
 If you're in the 24% tax bracket, that's roughly $1,680 back in your pocket come tax time.
-Not bad for saving for your future.

-📈 During: Tax-Free Growth
+During: Tax-Free Growth

-🏦 Retirement: Time to Pay Up
+Retirement: Time to Pay Taxes

-Real Example: Meet Sarah
+Example: Meet Sarah

 Sarah's a 40-year-old teacher earning $75,000.
 She contributed $7,000 to her Traditional IRA last year and deducted it from her taxes.
 In the 22% bracket, that saved her about $1,540 on her tax bill—money she immediately reinvested.
 Over 25 years at 7% growth, that $7,000 becomes roughly $38,000.
 By waiting to pay taxes in retirement when she's in a lower bracket, she keeps more of what she earned.